Probing initial isocurvature perturbation with 21cm one-point statistics: Results

+Figure~\ref{fig:fisher} shows the marginalized Fisher constraints on all six parameters.
+The one-dimensional constraints are marginalized over the other five parameters, while each two-dimensional contour is marginalized over the remaining four parameters.
+The blue, orange, and green curves correspond to the variance-only, skewness-only, and joint variance-plus-skewness constraints, respectively.
+In the off-diagonal panels, solid and dashed contours denote the $1\sigma$ and $2\sigma$ confidence regions.
+It also makes explicit the dependence on the astrophysical parameters by showing the degeneracies between $(r_{\rm CDM}, n_{\rm iso})$ and $(\alpha_\star, M_{\rm turn}, t_\star, \ell_X)$.

+The figure shows that the joint variance-plus-skewness analysis can constrain the fiducial isocurvature model at the level of $\Delta r_{\rm CDM}\simeq 1.8\times10^{-3}$ and $\Delta n_{\rm iso}\simeq 8.4\times10^{-3}$.
+The variance-only and skewness-only constraints are relatively similar for the two isocurvature parameters, $r_{\rm CDM}$ and $n^{\rm iso}$, but they differ more noticeably for the astrophysical parameters.
 This discrepancy reflects the differing sensitivities of the two statistics.
 Variance integrates power over all spatial scales, capturing the bulk amplitude of \(\delta T_b\) fluctuations and thus accumulating high signal-to-noise.
 Skewness emphasizes localized non-Gaussian tails—such as small, intensely heated regions—making it intrinsically more susceptible to noise.
-In practice, even after smoothing, SKA’s noise spike around \(z\sim 10\) drives the skewness uncertainty sharply upward, degrading its constraining power in exactly the redshift range where skewness would otherwise be most informative.
+In practice, even after smoothing, the thermal noise increases toward the high-redshift end of the observable range.
+Since skewness is sensitive to the tails of the brightness-temperature distribution, this increased noise leads to larger skewness uncertainties and weakens the constraining power of skewness-only forecasts.
 Nonetheless, skewness retains value as a complementary probe: it is particularly sensitive to non-Gaussian features that variance cannot isolate, and it can cross-check or refine variance-based parameter estimates when used in combination.

-Both statistics reveal a pronounced degeneracy between \(r_{\rm CDM}\) and \(n^{\rm iso}\).
-This arises because both parameters increase small-scale power in similar ways: increasing \(r_{\rm CDM}\) uniformly boosts the isocurvature contribution across all scales, whereas increasing \(n^{\rm iso}\) tilts the spectrum blueward, enhancing power preferentially on small scales.
-In both cases, key 21cm observables—such as the redshift positions of variance peaks or the sign-change points of skewness—shift in nearly the same fashion.
-This near-parallel response produces elongated degeneracy contours in the \((r_{\rm CDM}, n^{\rm iso})\) plane.
+Both statistics reveal a pronounced degeneracy between $r_{\rm CDM}$ and $n_{\rm iso}$.
+The two parameters do not play the same physical role: $r_{\rm CDM}$ controls the overall amplitude of the isocurvature contribution, whereas $n_{\rm iso}$ controls its tilt and therefore how strongly that contribution is weighted toward small scales.
+However, once blue-tilted isocurvature spectra are allowed, different combinations of amplitude and tilt can produce similar changes in the timing of the 21-cm signal.
+In particular, a larger $r_{\rm CDM}$ at fixed blue tilt and a larger $n_{\rm iso}$ at fixed amplitude can both move the characteristic features of the variance and skewness to higher redshift.
+As a result, the two parameters become difficult to disentangle and produce elongated degeneracy contours in the $(r_{\rm CDM}, n_{\rm iso})$ plane.